MEHColeman/shoreditch/docs/journal.md

 followed went green and deployed; the site serves.
 Lesson folded into the seed's release process: refresh the demo lockfile in the release commit itself.

+### 2026-08-09 — the blog is on the gem

+Mark switched `MEHColeman/blog` from the git source to `gem "shoreditch", "~> 1.1"`, closing the loop the rewrite was for: theme changes now reach the blog through `bundle update shoreditch` rather than a clone of master on every deploy.
+The switch was local at the time of recording; the deployed blog picks it up on his next push there.